top of page

 Pine needles from different speices

-Pinus species can be identified by their needles, cones, bark, and geographic location.
+Pine species can be identified by their needles, cones, bark, and geographic location.
 When it comes to needles, the number and their size are both critical for helping narrow down the species.
 Most of them will have two to five needles per bundle, known as a fascicle, though a few rarer species break that rule.
-Those needles can vary from less than an inch to several inches or more!
+Those needles can vary from less than an inch to several inches or more.
 These bundles also generally have a papery sheath around their base that helps contain the needles in their neat little bundles.

-Pines are monoecious, meaning each individual can produce both male and female cones.
+Pines are monoecious, meaning each individual can produce male and female cones.
 Male cones, or pollen cones, grow towards the end of the branches in clusters.
 They are small and tightly packed when young but loosen and release pollen as they mature.
 These can vary in size and color and are less useful for identification than female cones.
 Female cones, or seed cones, also generally grow towards the end of the branch but behind the male cones.
 Young female cones are made of tightly packed, soft, green scales.
 Those scales become woody as they mature, eventually opening to release seeds.
 The size, shape, scales, and decorations or spines can help identify a pine.

 In Colorado, we have several pine species, including ponderosa, lodgepole, piñon (pinyon), southwest white, limber, bristlecone, and several non-native species common in urban areas, such as Austrian and Scots pine.